spacepy/dbprocessing/docs/developer/tables.rst

    Describes an satellite.
 A satellite is primarily a means of connecting related products for convenience (e.g. in queries and reprocessing);
-   generally speaking it corresponds to a physical instrument.
+   generally speaking it corresponds to a physical spacecraft.
 The hierarchy of association is :sql:table:`instrument`, :sql:table:`satellite`, :sql:table:`mission`, where each relation is many-to-one.